Gosanimari: Excavation Site

-The site contains ruins of Rajpat which served as the capital of Kamata kingdom, occupying a large area of ancient Kamarupa and Vanga.
+The site contains ruins of Rajpat which is speculated to have served as the capital of Kamata kingdom, although carbon dating of material from the fort as well as the stylistic dating of the sculptures shows that it was originally built in the 10th century during Pala Kamrupa rule.

 Excavation history

 Dr. Buchanan Hamilton in 1808 had left a vivid description along with a sketch of the mound and site which still hold good in authenticity.
 According to Dr. R.D.
 Banerjee, Kamata kingdom stood as buffer between western Kamrupa and the Bengal Sultanate in the 15th century CE.
 He is of the opinion that the Khens might have built Gosanimari, but it is also possible that these Mongoloid people only used the ruins of fortification which had been built several centuries earlier.
 After the independence Archaeological Survey of India took over the responsibility of this site.